 In this case, it has been surmised that the network created by BCMUPnP_Hunter is intended to send out spam emails, as it creates a proxy that communicates with popular email servers.
 Attackers can also use botnets to generate an ill-gotten profit by generating fraudulent clicks.
 It has also become apparent that the person who created this malware has considerable skills.

 BCMUPnP_Hunter appears to scan from over 100,000 sources, making this botnet a considerably large one.

 How This Proves that Patches Aren’t Being Added

 In order to accomplish its goal, BCMUPnP_Hunter relies on the target device having Broadcom UPnP enabled, as the botnet is leveraging a vulnerability in that particular feature to work.

 The thing is, this vulnerability was discovered in 2013, and most manufacturers have long since released a patch for it.
 This would imply that the majority of devices infected by this threat are those that weren’t patched.

 The lesson here is simple.
-Whether it’s for business or personal use, any equipment that is a part of your computing infrastructure needs to be maintained – and that includes applying patches promptly.
+Whether it’s for business or personal use, any equipment that is a part of your computing infrastructure needs to be maintained.
+That includes applying patches promptly.
 Granted, they aren’t always broadcast to the public, but that only means that users (especially in the business environment) need to check every now and then.

 An IT provider like WheelHouse IT can help with that.
-We’ll monitor both your systems and these kinds of announcements, making sure that your business’ technology is prepared for the latest threats that emerge.
+We’ll monitor both your systems and these kinds of announcements.
+Thus, making sure that your business’ technology is prepared for the latest threats that emerge.